 - 1. All ten emphasis areas listed below must be completed. - 2.
 A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
 One course may satisfy more than one emphasis area, but the course credits may be counted only once. - 3.
 A 2.0 MnTC GPA is required for recognition of a student's completion of the entire Minnesota Transfer Curriculum, with or without completing an associate degree. - 4.
-Students completing the AA with Communication Studies emphasis are also required to take selected MnTC courses, listed below. - □ 2.
+Students completing the AA with Communication Studies Emphasis are required to complete the selected MnTC courses, listed below. - □ 2.
 Critical Thinking (three courses required) - □ 3.
-Natural Science (one must include a lab) - □ A. One Physical Science course required - □ B. One Biological Science course required - □ 4.
-Mathematical/Logical Reasoning (one course required from the following)
+Natural Science (one must include a lab) - $\Box$ A. One Physical Science course required - □ B. One Biological Science course required - □ 4.
+Mathematical/Logical Reasoning (one course required) - □ 5.
+History/Social/Behavioral Sciences (two courses required; one from each of two categories) □ A. Economics/Geography - □ B. Anthropology/Psychology/Sociology - C. History/Political Science - □ 6.
+Humanities/Fine Arts - (two courses required; one from each of two categories) - A. Literature - □ B. Humanities/Philosophy □ C. Art/Music/Theatre - □ 7.
+Human Diversity (one course required) - □ 8.
+Global Perspective (one course required) - $\Box$ 9.
+Ethical/Civic Responsibility (one course required) - □ 10.
+People and the Environment (one course required)